Richardaeld/google_translate_game/README.md

 + After completion of **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/tablet.

 ## Developer Tests
+### **Testing Timer**

+---

+#### Expectation(s):
+1. The game's header changes to "You Lose!" when the timer runs out.
+1. The game resets to the user selection screen.

+#### Assumption(s):
+1. Tester will ***not*** reload browser between play throughs.

+#### Testing Step(s):
+1. Start a game with **default settings**.
+1. Let timer run out and watch the game header change to "You Lose!" and let the game reset.
+1. Select a untested amount of **Time on Clock** and start the game.
+1. Repeat steps 2 and 3 until all times have been selected.
+(Be careful not to miss the 1 minute setting.)

+#### Document Result(s):
+1. Document any incidences of incorrect header presentation.
+1. Document any failure of the timer.
+1. Document any incorrect lose conditions.
+1. Document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).

 ### **Testing Header Items and Game Ending Conditions and Multiple Round Playability**

 ---